Boussau/boussau.github.io/tutorials/TP6_CodonModels/index.md

 ```
 topology.clamp(tree)
 ```
 Finally, you should deactivate the moves on the tree topology (i.e. remove the SPR and NNI moves).
-This will accelerate the MCMC, first, because less moves are done per cycle, but also, because the MCMC starts directly on a good tree.
+This will accelerate the MCMC, first, because fewer moves are done per cycle, but also, because the MCMC starts directly on a good tree.

 Run the script thus modified on ZFX and on BRCA1.